-On January 17 they marched toward Talladega Fort, and reached it the next day.
+On January 17 they marched toward Talladega Fort and reached it the next day.
 Here they were reinforced by two or three hundred friendly Native Americans, including sixty-five Cherokees, the remainder Creeks.
 They received word that General Floyd was about to begin a movement, and also a letter from Colonel William Snodgrass, in which he stated that Fort Armstrong was about to be attacked.
 General Jackson immediately planned an advance.
-His men prepared three days’ rations, and were otherwise put in marching order.
+His men prepared three days’ rations and were otherwise put in marching order.

 The chase over, General Coffee was detached with four hundred men and the friendly Native Americans to burn the Creek encampment.
 They found it impracticable to do this without the aid of artillery since it was well-fortified so his party returned to camp.

-About half an hour afterward, the battle was renewed by the Creeks attacking General Jackson’s right flank in an attempt to draw the attention of the white troops and thus expose the left wing.
+About half an hour afterward, the battle was renewed by the Creeks attacking General Jackson’s right flank in an attempt to draw the attention of the white troops and thus expose the left-wing.
 This was met by General Coffee with two hundred men, but owing to some mistake in orders, only his old company of around fifty mounted volunteer officers followed him.
-With this small force he advanced upon the superior numbers of the enemy who were posted on a ridge.
+With this small force, he advanced upon the superior numbers of the enemy who were posted on a ridge.
 General Coffee dismounted his men, charged the lines, and drove them into a reed brake on the margin of the creek.

-The main force of Native Americans which had been carefully concealed on the left, now made a sudden and violent assault upon the left wing, which they believed to have been weakened and demoralized by the first engagement.
+The main force of Native Americans which had been carefully concealed on the left now made a sudden and violent assault upon the left-wing, which they believed to have been weakened and demoralized by the first engagement.
 The charge was met with great firmness, and the Native Americans were repulsed.

 The battle then became general along the whole line.
 The Red Sticks fought in the old way, every man adopting his own tactics, shooting from behind trees, logs, or from whatever shelter afforded the best protection, falling flat on the ground to reload, then rising to deliver the fire.
 General Coffee ordered his men to dismount and charge them, and they were driven back to the bank of a stream.
 The battle continued for some time.
-The friendly Native Americans had earlier in the engagement been ordered to the support of General Coffee, but when the attack became fiercest on the left wing, they joined with the fight in that quarter.
+The friendly Native Americans had earlier in the engagement been ordered to the support of General Coffee, but when the attack became fiercest on the left-wing, they joined with the fight in that quarter.

 General Coffee had been fighting for an hour against a greatly superior force, so General Jackson dispatched Jim Fife, the principal Creek chief in charge of the friendly warriors, to his relief.
 General Coffee and the Creek chief charged in concert, and the enemy broke, losing forty-five men in the charge and pursuit of about three miles.
 General Coffee was shot and severely wounded in the attack.
 Major Donelson and three others were killed.
 The battle closed about the middle of the afternoon.

-The battle over, the dead were collected and buried, the wounded given attention, and a temporary fortification thrown up about the camp.
+The battle over, the dead were collected and buried, the wounded were given attention, and a temporary fortification was thrown up about the camp.
 The main objects of the expedition had been accomplished.
 The Indians had been diverted from any possible attempt to re-enforce those against whom General Floyd advanced on the Tallapoosa, and Fort Armstrong was relieved from possible attack.
-In front of General Coffee’s lines the bodies of forty-five warriors were found.
+In front of General Coffee’s lines, the bodies of forty-five warriors were found.
 A like proportion were killed in other parts of the battle.

 Although a victor at Emuckfau, General Jackson did not feel that he could hold the ground taken with his limited force, and without supplies nearer than Talladega which was forty miles away.
 His soldiers had only one day’s rations, and his Native American troops none.
-For two days and two nights his horses had been without food, other than occasional grazing.
-He therefore resolved to fall back to Talladega.
+For two days and two nights, his horses had been without food, other than occasional grazing.
+He, therefore, resolved to fall back to Talladega.

 Litters were made from the skins of slain horses, on which the sick and wounded were carried.
 At 10 o’clock on the day following the battle, he began his return march, the troops in regular order, with sick and wounded in the center.
 That night they reached the village of Enitaochopco (also known as Anatichapko), where they camped.